 Tucked away in a basement bar in San Francisco, a crowd watches Aspen Jordan, silent and still, perched on a barstool on a stage near enough to the audience that they can touch its edge.
 Then the swish of a cymbal and the plunk of an upright bass vibrate through the room.
 Jordan adds her voice to the mix, and the crowd becomes transfixed.
 Her tones are effortlessly silky, classically entrancing, as she sings “The Masquerade Is Over.”
 The song, written in 1938, was made popular by jazz greats like Etta James and Nancy Wilson.
-Now Jordan, 26, is putting her own mark on it.
+Now Jordan, in her early 30s, is putting her own mark on it.

 Musical “mentors”: Etta James, Princess Jasmine, and Betty Rizzo